 However, the government has been discussing the possibility of legalizing recreational use in certain tourist hotspots, including Skopje and Ohrid.

-In November 2020, the prime minister announced plans to legalize recreational use in hospitality places, but no official legislation has been passed yet.
+In November 2020, the now ex-prime minister announced plans to legalize recreational use in hospitality places, but no official legislation has been passed yet.